 Continue not moving, so the thing that hurts when you move it hurts because you tried to inevitably move it.
 Got it.

 The truth is, most movement conditions can be helped (not fixed) when you direct effort in the right places, at the correct times, and for long periods.
 And this is precisely what we do in the gym.

 Functional Range Conditioning (FRC) Can Change Your Life.

-We used principles from Functional Range Conditioning (FRC) and more directly attacked Kira’s shoulder internal rotation and flexion, doing PAILs/RAILs (as seen below), passive range holds, lift offs, etc.
+We used principles from Functional Range Conditioning (FRC) and more directly attacked Kira’s shoulder.
+We worked on internal rotation and flexion, doing PAILs/RAILs (as seen below), passive range holds, lift offs, etc.

 Simply put, we showed her what her shoulder was missing in terms of movement.
 Then, we taught her how to engage stretches, hold positions correctly to get better outcomes, and expressed the importance of doing all of this on an ongoing basis (the more inputs, the better!)